Building a New Life: Prospective Homeowner Partner Jasmine Palmer

 To Our Faith-Build Partners

 If church members or staff are reading this and wondering whether joining with Habitat for Humanity of Sonoma County might be a good way to support your own mission of helping to build a better world, please know that we would love to have you join us!
-Financial support and volunteer labor provided by our faith partners is a vital element in Habitat’s success.
+Financial support and volunteer labor provided by our faith partners is a vital element in Habitat’s success!
 Some congregations designate funds in their budgets for Habitat Sonoma County, while others hold special collections, fundraisers, and other events that help keep our doors open and our plans afloat to keep building homes for worthy local applicants!
 Others provide volunteer work crews to our All Faiths House initiatives.
 The All Faiths House brings faith communities together to focus on funding and building a home in partnership with a low-income family.
 If that sounds like something aligned with your congregational vision, please consider joining us!
-Find out more by contacting our director of volunteer services at [email protected] or by call 578-7707 ext.
-105.
+Find out more by contacting our volunteer services at [email protected] or by call 578-7707 ext.
+122.